paolostivanin/OTPClient/README.md

   - key is derived using PBKDF2 with SHA512 and 100k iterations
   - decrypted file is never saved (and hopefully never swapped) to disk.
 While the app is running, the decrypted content resides in a "secure memory" buffer allocated by Gcrypt
 - auto-refresh TOTP every 30 seconds
-- when a row is **ticked**, the otp is automatically copied to the clipboard (erased before terminating the program)
+- when a row is **ticked**, the otp is automatically copied to the clipboard (which is erased before terminating the program)
-  - another otp value can still be copied by double clicking on a **ticked row**
+  - another otp value can still be copied by double clicking it when the **row is ticked**

 ## Installation
 1. install all the needed libraries listed under [requirements](#requirements)